 To restore a previously synchronized state, check the checkbox next to the task name to restore and click Restore.
-The "Last Status" section will display a button labelled Progress and will change to Restore Success when the restoration is complete.
-Click either or restoration.
+The "Last Status" section will display a button labelled In Progress and will change to Restore Success when the restoration is complete.
+Click either In Progress or Restore Success at any time to launch a window with the log of the restoration.